DRIVER-EU/scenario-manager/packages/server/README.md

 ENVIRONMENT VARIABLES

-- `KAFKA_HOST`: location of the Kafka broker, e.g. localhost:3501
+- `KAFKA_HOST`: location of the Kafka broker, default localhost:3501
-- `SCHEMA_REGISTRY`: location of the schema registry, e.g. localhost:3502
+- `SCHEMA_REGISTRY`: location of the schema registry, default localhost:3502
 - `SSL`: If truthy, set the following SSL options
 - `SSL_PFX`: Points to the location of your PKI certificate to login securely, default `certs/TB-TrialMgmt.p12`
 - `SSL_CA`: Points to the location of your Certificate Authority's public certificate, default `certs/test-ca.pem`